All Products

 Important

-• If you activated KMS before March 31, 2022, a prompt to bind the key ID of the Dedicated KMS instance is not displayed and you can use the Shared KMS.
-The configuration methods for applications to access the Shared KMS are different.
+• If you are not prompted to associate the key ID of a Dedicated KMS instance, it means you activated KMS before March 31, 2022 and can still use Shared KMS.
+The configuration methods for applications to access Shared KMS are different.

-The envelope encryption and decryption method of KMS.
-This method uses the 256-bit key that has high encryption strength.
-The encrypted configuration content cannot exceed 50 KB in size.
-The configuration data in plaintext is not transmitted to KMS.
-We recommend that you select this option for higher security.
-Select an encryption method based on your business requirements.
+• KMS AES-256 encryption: This method uses the KMS envelope encryption and decryption method with a 256-bit key, providing high encryption strength.
+The size of the encrypted configuration content cannot exceed 50 KB.
+Plaintext configuration data is not transmitted to the KMS system.
+This method provides higher security and is recommended.
+Select an encryption method based on your needs.

-The encryption method that uses the 128-bit key and has medium encryption strength.
-The encrypted configuration content cannot exceed 50 KB in size.
+• KMS AES-128 encryption: This method uses a 128-bit key and provides medium encryption strength.
+The size of the encrypted configuration content cannot exceed 50 KB.

-7. In the Configuration Format section, select a configuration format, enter the configuration content in the Configuration Content editor on the right, and then click Release.
+7. In the Configuration Format section, select a data format, enter the content in the Configuration Content text box on the right, and then click Release.

-Use an encrypted configuration in the Nacos SDK for Java
+Use an encrypted configuration in Nacos SDK for Java

 <dependency>